michuW93/microsoft_azure_fundamentals/README.md

 * reliability
 * economies of scale

+# CAPEX vs OPEX
+Capital expenditures are depreciated over the useful life of the asset, you can't fully deduct the cost from the fiscal year the asset was paid for it.
+E.g buying servers for more than one year.

+Operating Expenses are deducted in the same year they are made.
+Cloud computing - you know (more or less) how much you'll pay for cloud.

 # Types of Cloud Computing Services
 Infrastructure as a Service(IaaS), Platform as a Service(PaaS) and Software as a Service(SaaS)
 ![alt text](https://github.com/michuW93/microsoft_azure_fundamentals-AZ-900-/blob/master/on_premise_iaas_paas_saas.png?raw=true)